eccentricdevotion/TARDIS/item_displays.md

 ## Toggling light states

 You can use the Sonic Screwdriver (with the Redstone Upgrade) to toggle any TARDIS light block on and off.

+### Notes

+* The `/tardis lamps` command now only works for LIGHT blocks.
+* There is the potential to walk/fall through light blocks - if you are placing your own lights, make sure they have a block behind or under them so you don't fall into the time vortex.